shouc/.github/README.md

 | our engineering engagement with project teams

 ### BendDAO Audit Report
-| a decentralized peer-to-pool-based NFT liquidity protocol.
+| A decentralized peer-to-pool-based NFT liquidity protocol.
 Depositors provide ETH liquidity to the lending pool to earn interest, while borrowers can borrow ETH from the lending pool using NFTs as collateral.

 | Title           | Audit Report Link                            | Date        |
 | --------------- | -------------------------------------------- | ----------- |